Thursday, August 17, 2023

 In 2006 New Brunswick saw a sad irony: Bernard's Lord's PCs had planned a referendum on the Commission on Legislative Democracy's recommended PR system, which Lord supported.
 When a resignation forced an early election, he won the most votes but the Liberals won the most seats, and shelved the Commission on Legislative Democracy's recommendation.

-Technical note: the New Brunswick Commission on Legislative Democracy proposed four regions which mostly had 14 MLAs each, nine local and five regional.
+Technical notes: the New Brunswick Commission on Legislative Democracy proposed four regions which mostly had 14 MLAs each, nine local and five regional.
 At that time New Brunswick had 55 MLAs.
-Today that has shrunk to 49, so the four regions have 11, 12 or 13 MLAs.
+Today that has shrunk to 49, so the above four regions have 11, 12 or 13 MLAs.
+Also, the Commission's model used closed lists.
+Also, the Commission's model used a 5% threshold, while for this simulation I used 4%.
+Also, the Commission's model used the highest-average (D'Hondt) calculation, rather than the normal highest-remainder.